braboj/the-great-wall/docs/analysis.md

 ### 7. Acceptance Criteria

 - As a user, I can follow the instructions to run the solution.
-- As a user, I can pull the container from Docker Hub or GitHub and run it locally.
+- As a user, I can pull the container from Docker Hub run it locally
-- As a user, I can access the documentation to understand how to use the API.
-- As a user, I can access the cost of a specific profile using the API.
-- As a user, I can access the daily status of the wall using the API.
-- As a user, I can access the total cost of the wall using the API.
+- As a user, I can access the REST API to track the construction of the wall
-- As a user, I can access the log files using the API.
+- As a user, I can access the log files
-- As a user, I can adjust the number of crews using the API.
+- As a user, I can adjust the number of crews